AshKuhlmann/cuddly-potato/README.md

 ## Usage

 Cuddly Potato is operated entirely from the command line.
-A database file named `cuddly_potato.db` will be automatically created in your project directory upon first use.
+A database file named `cuddly_potato.db` will be automatically created in your current directory upon first use.
+All commands accept a global `--db` option so you can point to any SQLite database file.
+If omitted, the default `cuddly_potato.db` in the working directory is used.

 ### Adding a New Entry